 Using some detergent, water and a tyre brush, clean tyres before storing them.
-This will help remove a season’s worth of road grime and brake.
+This will help remove a season’s worth of road grime and brake dust.
 Clean your wheels, too, if you store your tyres on them.
 Make sure they’re completely dry before the next step.

 This next step requires inaction, rather than action.
 Tyres don’t need any kind of dressing or gloss product applied prior to storage.
 Tyre compounds are formulated to resist ozone cracking and other environmental stressors.
 Such products can hinder rather than help extend the longevity of your tyres.

 Find a large, airtight plastic bag to fit each tyre.
 Try yard bags or leaf bags.
 Ensure the bag (and tyre) is free of moisture, then remove as much air as possible from the bag (use your vacuum cleaner!) and tape it shut.
 This airtight environment will reduce evaporation of oils from the rubber compounds.
 Specific tyre storage caddies or tyre totes are also available.
 They make transporting and storing tyres easier and help keep them grime and dust free.
 However, they aren’t air tight.
 If you want to use them, bag the tyres first as described above, then place them in your tyre tote.